syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Printing.md

 {% endhighlight %}
 {% endtabs %}

-N> The `PrintColHeader` property should be enabled to availe this feature.
+N> The `PrintColHeader` property should be enabled to avail this feature.

 ### Printing the Grid with Center Aligned
 The grid can be centered vertically while printing by setting the [CenterVertical](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridProperties~CenterVertical.html) property to `true`.
 The grid can be printed with centered horizontally by enabling the [CenterHorizontal](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridProperties~CenterHorizontal.html) property.